-"All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+"All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act

+2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
 This duty is known as the Prevent duty."
-(KCSIE, 2022)
+(KCSIE, 2024)

 There is an expectation that all staff will undertake Prevent training annually.
+The Designated person for Prevent, Harshindar Buttar (DSL) will have more in-depth training.
 Prevent learning module